Pages in Consultations

 Merstham Recreation Ground

 We have been consulting residents and users of Merstham Recreation Ground about plans to improve it.
 The consultation, which includes a survey for over 18s and one for young people, was open from Wednesday 9 September until Monday 5 October 2020.
-More information about the project, draft proposals and surveys is available on our Merstham Rec pages.
-We will share the results and next steps soon.
+Key results of the consultation are available on our Merstham Rec pages where you can also find an accessible report of the consultation, more information about the project, draft proposals and next steps.

 Redhill Public Space Protection Order review